GitanshKapoor/TakeHomeTest/Readme.md

 **Alert Condition Not Triggered:** Ensure the metric used in the alert query is correct and data points are being collected.

-**No Notification Settings:** Verify that email or Slack notification settings are configured properly.

 **Monitor Mute::** Check if the monitor was muted for maintenance or during a specific time window.